 Zombie Banks — Only the Banks Live Forever

+The banks keep giving us good reasons to worry.
 The title "Only the Banks Live Forever" was inspired by a chapter title ("Only the Rocks Live Forever") in one of my favorite books, "Centennial" by James Michener.
 The recent emergence of a new kind of failing bank known as "Zombie Banks" makes the title even more appropriate.

 There are many banks currently operating only because of artificial government support and guarantees.
 Apparently the working theory is that there would be a crisis of confidence if too many banks failed, and "Too Many to Fail" is a new phrase to reflect this thinking.
 But if they are not lending normally to small businesses and others, are we really better off having them around?